Cypriano Barbosa Bettâmio

-Cypriano Barbosa Bettâmio (1818–1855) was a Brazilian doctor who died volunteering to lead efforts in fighting the cholera epidemic in the state of Bahia in 1855.
+Cypriano Barbosa Bettâmio (1818–1855) was a Brazilian medical doctor who died volunteering to lead efforts in fighting the cholera epidemic in the state of Bahia in 1855.

 Early years

 Bettâmio was born in Salvador, Bahia, March 3, 1818, to Jerônimo Barbosa and Cristódia Maria Pires.
 He attended the Faculdade de Medicina da Bahia, receiving his diploma as a medical doctor in 1847.
 He then established a small clinic, where he tended to the local population.

 Cholera epidemic

 In 1855, a cholera epidemic broke out in Salvador and in nearby Santo Amaro da Purificação, eventually killing approximately 50,000 people.
 A widespread flight of people, fearing for their lives, included medical personnel and public officials.

 Doctor Bettâmio noted the public panic and told his wife and children goodbye with the expression “Felismina, até a volta, se não for torta!” and took charge of efforts in fighting the epidemic.
 He tended to the sick and led efforts to remove and bury the dead, until he too eventually caught the disease and died.